Kenneth Arrow

-Kenneth Joseph Arrow (23 August 1921 – 21 February 2017) was an American economist, mathematician, writer, and political theorist.
-He was the joint winner of the Nobel Memorial Prize in Economic Sciences with John Hicks in 1972.
+Kenneth Joseph Arrow (August 23, 1921 – February 21, 2017) was an American economist, mathematician and political theorist.
+He received the John Bates Clark Medal in 1957, and the Nobel Memorial Prize in Economic Sciences in 1972, along with John Hicks.

-In economics, he was a major figure in post-World War II neo-classical economic theory.
-Many of his former graduate students have gone on to win the Nobel Memorial Prize themselves.
-His most significant works are his contributions to social choice theory, notably "Arrow's impossibility theorem", and his work on general equilibrium analysis.
-He has also provided foundational work in many other areas of economics, including endogenous growth theory and the economics of information.
+In economics, Arrow was a major figure in postwar neoclassical economic theory.
+Four of his students (Roger Myerson, Eric Maskin, John Harsanyi, and Michael Spence) went on to become Nobel laureates themselves.
+His contributions to social choice theory, notably his "impossibility theorem", and his work on general equilibrium analysis are significant.
+His work in many other areas of economics, including endogenous growth theory and the economics of information, was also foundational.

 Education and early career

-Arrow was born on 23 August 1921, in New York City.
+Arrow was born on August 23, 1921, in New York City.
 Arrow's mother, Lilian (Greenberg), was from Iași, Romania, and his father, Harry Arrow, was from nearby Podu Iloaiei.
-The Arrow family were Romanian Jews.
-His family was very supportive of his education.
+The family was of Romanian-Jewish descent, and very supportive of Kenneth's education.
 Growing up during the Great Depression, he embraced socialism in his youth.
 He would later move away from socialism, but his views retained a left-leaning philosophy.

-He graduated from Townsend Harris High School and then earned a Bachelor's degree from the City College of New York in 1940 in mathematics, where he was a member of Sigma Phi Epsilon.
-He then attended Columbia University for graduate studies, obtaining a Master's degree in mathematics in June 1941.
-While there, Arrow studied under Harold Hotelling, who influenced him to change fields to economics.
+He graduated from Townsend Harris High School and then earned a bachelor's degree in mathematics from the City College of New York in 1940, where he was a member of Sigma Phi Epsilon.
+He then attended Columbia University for graduate studies, obtaining a master's degree in mathematics in June 1941.
+At Columbia, Arrow studied under Harold Hotelling, who influenced him to switch fields to economics.
 He served as a weather officer in the United States Army Air Forces from 1942 to 1946.